The New Standard For Recovery

 Yes.
 Without the added distraction coed programs create, men and women are free to focus all of their attention on their recovery.
+Instead we have a dedicated men’s facility and a dedicated women’s facility at St. Gregory Retreat Centers.
 Additionally, when men and women are not in the company of each other, they will freely share and discuss issues they otherwise would not.

 Are you accredited?

 The Commission on the Accreditation of Rehabilitation Facilities (CARF) has accredited St. Gregory Retreat Centers for three years, the highest accreditation available.
 Although a number of programs identify themselves as leading programs, few have obtained both recognition by large insurance carriers and international accreditation.

 According to CARF, St. Gregory Retreat Centers have been able to “meet internationally recognized standards of quality in the provision of outcomes-driven programs and services to enhance the lives of the persons served.”
 CARF has been setting the standards for excellence in rehabilitation for the past 40 years.